 - Internal Officer Working Group

-- Elected Member Steering Group
+- Elected Member Steering Group Leaders of the Conservative, Labour, Liberal Democrats (one of whom will also be Leader of the Council) plus the Executive Member for Planning.

 - Engagement with statutory consultees and key stakeholders; including:

 - You Choose public consultation (2007)

 - Sustainability Appraisal Scoping Report

 - Six-week public consultation

-- Stakeholder and LSP workshops Confident Communities, Accessible Local Services, Supporting people, A Decent Home for Everyone, Caring for the Environment and A Vibrant Economy
+- Stakeholder and LSP workshops Confident Communities, Accessible Local

+Services, Supporting people, A Decent Home for Everyone, Caring for the Environment and A Vibrant Economy

 - Citizens Panel questionnaire

 - Issues and Options Report (2008)

 - Sustainability Appraisal of strategic objectives and alternative options

 - Habitat Regulations Assessment

 - Six week public consultation

 - Stakeholder and LSP workshops

 - Meetings with neighbouring and Pennine Lancashire Authorities (as necessary)

 - Meetings with infrastructure providers Housing, Transport, Education & Social Care, Environment, Emergency Services, Health, Minerals & Waste and Utilities

 - Information placed on Feedb@ck Online and Pendle Council website, with the opportunity to comment online

 - Preferred Options Report (2011)

 - Sustainability Appraisal of draft policies

 - Habitat Regulations Assessment

 - Six week public consultation

 - Meetings with neighbouring and Pennine Lancashire Authorities (as necessary)

 - Meetings with infrastructure providers Housing, Transport, Education & Social Care, Environment, Emergency Services, Health, Minerals & Waste and Utilities

 - Information placed on Feedb@ck Online and Pendle Council website, with the opportunity to comment online

 - Publication Report (2012)

 - Sustainability Appraisal of draft policies

 - Habitat Regulations Assessment

 - Six week public consultation

 - Meetings with neighbouring and Pennine Lancashire Authorities (as necessary)

 - Meetings with infrastructure providers Housing, Transport, Education & Social Care, Environment, Emergency Services, Health, Minerals & Waste and Utilities

 - Information placed on Feedb@ck Online and Pendle Council website, with the opportunity to comment online

 - Further Options Report (2014)

 - Sustainability Appraisal of draft policies

 - Habitat Regulations Assessment

 - Six week public consultation

 - Meetings with neighbouring and Pennine Lancashire Authorities

 - Meetings with infrastructure providers Housing, Transport, Education & Social Care, Environment, Emergency Services, Health, Minerals & Waste and Utilities

 - Information placed on Feedb@ck Online and Pendle Council website, with the opportunity to comment online

-At the Issues and Options stage two reports - the Consultation Statement and a Summary of Responses - were produced to show who had been contacted as part of the consultation process, how they had been engaged and how their comments had influenced plan preparation and policy development.
-A Consultation Statement was also published alongside the Core Strategy and its supporting documents at the Preferred Options and Publication stages.
+At the Issues and Options stage two reports - the Consultation Statement and a Summary of Responses - were produced to show who had been contacted in advance of the consultation, how they had been engaged and how their comments had influenced plan preparation and policy development.

+Consultation Statements were also published alongside the Core Strategy and its supporting documents at the Preferred Options, Publication and Further Options stages.